Skip to main content

 As part of the project, students learned the elements of poetry and slam poetry before writing and presenting their own original works.
 Each student selected an individual topic, wrote their own poem and designed a presentation to accompany their performance.

-Meehan said the project aligns with the New York State Next Generation Learning Standards, which require students to present opinions and topics logically while adapting their speech to different audiences and incorporating multimedia resources.
+Meehan said the project aligns with the New York State Next Generation Learning Standards, which require students to present opinions and topics logically, while adapting their speech to different audiences and incorporating multimedia resources.

 The assignment encouraged students to explore topics meaningful to them, ranging from personal experiences and world issues to lighthearted subjects such as whether homework should be banned.
 Meehan said the project helped enhance empathy in the classroom, improve public speaking skills, teach figurative language and celebrate individuality.